Cheap train tickets from Boston to Charlottesville

 • South Station

-Where is the train station in Charlottesville?
+Where does the train arrive in Charlottesville?

 Main arrival station: Train Station - 810 W Main St